 The Recipe: Butternut Squash Noodles in Sage Brown Butter

-The Seasonal Ingredient: While butternut squash is more seasonal to the summer months, we’re already seeing it popping up at our favorite produce purveyors.
+The Seasonal Ingredient: Butternut squash is more seasonal to the summer months, but it sometimes pops up at our favorite produce purveyors earlier, during spring.
 This vegetable is like a chameleon and can morph into just about anything.
-This time it becomes your pasta stand-in of choice.
+This time, it becomes your pasta stand-in of choice.
 Drizzled with olive oil and tossed with sage, there's nothing fresher.

-Why We Love It: I eat a lot of pasta, so when I come across a low-carb version I am all for giving it a try.
-This one is so easy, and delicious, even picky eaters that turn their noses up at veggies will want a bite.
+Why We Love It: I eat a lot of pasta, so when I come across a lower-carb version, I am all for giving it a try.
+This one is so easy and delicious, even picky eaters that turn their noses up at veggies will want a bite.

 The Recipe: Roasted Broccoli Quinoa Salad

-The Seasonal Ingredient: Broccoli is in masses in the produce aisle, and ready to be roasted, steamed or dipped raw into your greek yogurt dressing.
-This recipe, however, calls for it roasted and laid over a bed of kale and quinoa for a super filling salad.
+The Seasonal Ingredient: There are masses of broccoli in the produce aisle, ready to roast, steam, or dip raw into your Greek yogurt dressing.
+This recipe, however, calls for the broccoli to be roasted and laid over a bed of kale and quinoa for a super filling salad.

-Pro Tip: Brittany Mullins of Eating Bird Food asks to roast the kale with the broccoli to get it a little crunchy.
-"Like having kale chips in your salad,” she writes.
+Pro Tip: Brittany Mullins of Eating Bird Food says to roast the kale with the broccoli to get it a little crunchy.
+It's "like having kale chips in your salad,” she writes.

-Why We Love It: The mix of broccoli and kale is a powerful one, giving you extra doses of iron, fiber, and vitamin C—on top of being delicious of course.
+Why We Love It: The mix of broccoli and kale is a powerful one, giving you extra doses of fiber, antioxidants, iron, and vitamin C—on top of being delicious, of course.

-The Seasonal Ingredient: Living in California you would think avocado was endlessly in season, but it’s high-times are spring and summer—so load up your avo toast.
+The Seasonal Ingredient: Living in California, you would think avocado was endlessly in season, but its high times are spring and summer—so those are the best times to load up your avo toast.
 Charred corn salsa is the perfect topping we didn’t know we were missing.